Nickoranteng/state-comparator/README.md

 Project Proposal
 Before you start writing any code, your group should outline the scope and purpose of your project.
 This helps provide direction and prevent scope creep.

-Write this as a brief summary of your interests and intent, including:

 The kind of data you'd like to work with/field you're interested in (e.g., geodata, weather data, etc.)

 The kinds of questions you'll be asking of that data